MMSantiagoMM/MyLogApp/README.md

     *   Resizable editor and panes for a comfortable coding experience.

 2.  **Video Hub (`/files`)**:
-    *   Add and manage a collection of YouTube video links.
+    *   Add, view, and manage a collection of YouTube video links.
     *   Embeds YouTube videos for direct playback on the page.
     *   Videos are displayed side-by-side in a responsive grid.
-    *   Data is saved locally in the browser.
+    *   Data is stored and retrieved from **Firebase Firestore**.

 3.  **Coding Exercises (`/exercises`)**:
     *   Create and attempt coding exercises.
     *   Exercises are defined using HTML for instructions and content.
     *   Includes an integrated Java editor (`JavaEditor.tsx` component) for solving Java-based problems.
     *   Manage exercises: create, edit, delete, and attempt.
-    *   Resizable instruction and editor panes.
+    *   Data is saved locally in the browser's localStorage.

 4.  **HTML Presenter (`/html-presenter`)**:
     *   An HTML editor with a live preview pane.
     *   Create, edit, and save HTML snippets or full pages.
     *   Useful for experimenting with HTML, CSS, and JavaScript.
-    *   Presentations are saved locally.
+    *   Presentations are saved locally in the browser's localStorage.

 5.  **Modern UI & UX**:
     *   Clean, responsive interface built with ShadCN UI components and Tailwind CSS.